 Wastewater treatment plants

-The latest buzzwords in wastewater treatment plants are ‘Bio refinery’ and ‘Water Resource Recovery Facilities’.
-These cover the general acceptance that wastewater has to be considered as a resource from which both energy and valuable resources can be gained.
-In some of the most advanced cases, energy production has now (even without adding external carbon or energy resources) reached a level where the energy recovered from wastewater treatment process not only covers the plant's own needs, but also the energy needs for drinking water production and distribution as well as wastewater pumping.
+Some of the most advanced water management systems achieve complete energy self-sufficiency of the water cycle.
+The energy recovered from wastewater treatment process not only covers the plant's own needs, but also the energy needs for drinking water production and distribution as well as wastewater pumping.
 In other words, the whole water cycle can be considered energy neutral.

 Generating surplus power from wastewater treatment